jdextraze/go-gesclient/README.md

 ## Status

-This project is considered at a beta stage. *Use in production at your own risk.*
+This project is considered ready for production.

-### Warning

-API is still under development and could change.

 ### Implemented